To-Kar/studyconnect/docs/Assignment-9_CI_Pipeline.md

 **Workflow:**

-Uses the bash shell on a amd64-linux runner to run npm audit, a tool which shows vulnerabilities in the projects dependencies.
+Uses the bash shell on a amd64-linux runner to run 'npm audit', a tool which shows vulnerabilities in the projects dependencies.
+Additionally it runs 'npm audit signatures' which checks the signatures of the files downloaded from npm registry.
+We did not use the artifacts option from GH actions, as this is extra work (download zipfile, extract...) when reviewing the output of the workflow.

 **Triggers:**
 - Push to any branch